trisha194/Yoga-Recommender-System-/README.md

 ### Key Features:
 - **Text-based Mood Analysis**: Users can input a sentence describing their mood.
 - **Yoga Pose Recommendation**: Based on the mood, the app suggests a yoga pose.
-- **Web Interface**: A simple web interface built using Flask or Streamlit.
+- **Web Interface**: A simple web interface built using Flask, HTML and CSS.

 ## Data Preprocessing
 The dataset used for training the model was downloaded from Kaggle: [Emotion Detection from Text](https://www.kaggle.com/datasets/pashupatigupta/emotion-detection-from-text).